kubevela/kubevela/docs/en/developers/references/traits/scaler.md

 ## Description

-`Scaler` is used to configure replicas to your service.
+`Scaler` is used to configure replicas for your service.

 ## Specification